 Crunches can often be done, fast and with feet locked under some weight and often with a tucked pelvis.
 All of which engages the hip flexors, resulting in them being tighter.
 This can create hip pain along with problems trigger by a perpetually tucked pelvis.

-If you are looking for a deep core muscle workout keep an eye for my future post.
+If you are looking for a deep core muscle workout take a look at my 9 exercises to replace crunches post.